Skip navigation

 Offering paid industry placements, the South Australian Government’s new Defence Industry Connection Program is designed to support university students into defence industry careers.

-Prospective students and host employers are now invited to learn more through AI Group.
+Prospective students and host employers are now invited to learn more through Ai Group.

 SA Defence Industry Workforce and Skills Action Plan – 2024 Update